tonybarrett/vueJS/README.md

 Very, very simple bit of VueJS coding.
-I basically learning at the moment,
+I basically learning at the moment.